The Mastiff Lab mix is also known as a Mastador. This cross combines a purebred Labrador Retriever with a Mastiff.

-If you are after certain characteristics in a puppy, such as a yellow Lab Mastiff mix, or a chocolate Lab Mastiff mix, it will be a good idea to meet the parents of your puppy!
+If you are after certain characteristics in a puppy, such as a yellow Lab Mastiff mix, a black Lab Mastiff mix, or a chocolate Lab Mastiff mix, it will be a good idea to meet the parents of your puppy!

 Some Mastadors look decidedly like a Bullmastiff, and others like a Labrador with slightly looser jowls.

 Bullmastiffs are not overly active dogs, so spending time lazing around inside is not a big issue for them.
-However, like all dogs, they still require regular exercise.
+But, like all dogs, they still need regular exercise.

 Don’t let them lay around all day!
 They are also known to be loyal dogs, protective of their family.